arklanq/erange/README.md

 ```

 **Optionally** if you opt-in to use experimental container's option `unstable_useNewDecoratorsSyntax` you should
-additionaly polyfill `decorators metadata` feature as it is may not be implemented yet in the environment or bundler
+additionaly polyfill `decorators metadata` feature as it may not be implemented yet in the environment or bundler
 of your choice.
-To do so simply install `core-js` and put the following import at the very begging of your code (
+To do so simply install `core-js` and put the following import at the very beginning of your code
-entrypoint to your application).
+(entrypoint to your application).

 ```javascript
 // With or without `.js` extension, depending on your environment context (ESM/CJS)